aferrero2707/gimp-appimage/README.md

 # Introduction

-The GIMP AppImage is built on Ubuntu 14.04, using a custom [Docker container](https://github.com/aferrero2707/docker-trusty-gimp) that provides all the required up-to-date dependencies.
-The build environment in the Docker container is based on [jhbuild](https://github.com/GNOME/jhbuild).
+The GIMP AppImage is built on CentOS 7, using a custom [Docker container](https://github.com/aferrero2707/docker-centos7-gimp) that provides all the required up-to-date dependencies.

-The compilation of the BABL/GEGL/GIMP code under Docker is performed by the [build-appimage.sh](https://github.com/aferrero2707/gimp-appimage/blob/master/build-appimage.sh) shell script, which takes care of compiling the programs and then invokes the [mkappimage](https://github.com/aferrero2707/gimp-appimage/blob/master/mkappimage) script for creatig the AppImage bundle.
+The compilation of the BABL/GEGL/GIMP code under Docker is performed by the [build-appimage-centos7.sh](https://github.com/aferrero2707/gimp-appimage/blob/master/build-appimage-centos7.sh) shell script, while the [AppImage](https://appimage.org) bundle is created and packaged by the [package-appimage.sh](https://github.com/aferrero2707/gimp-appimage/blob/master/package-appimage.sh) script.

-The final packaging of the AppImage is performed by [package-appimage.sh](https://github.com/aferrero2707/gimp-appimage/blob/master/package-appimage.sh), which gets executed outside of the Docker container.
+A second step in the build process compiles a set of useful plug-ins ([build-appimage-plugins-centos7.sh](https://github.com/aferrero2707/gimp-appimage/blob/master/build-appimage-plugins-centos7.sh)), which are then bundled into an additional, full-featured AppImage package.

 The whole build process is automated with [Travis CI](https://travis-ci.org/aferrero2707/gimp-appimage), using [this configuration file](https://github.com/aferrero2707/gimp-appimage/blob/master/.travis.yml).
 A cron job is scheduled to run on a weekly basis and builds the git HEAD version of BABL/GEGL/GIMP.
 The updated AppImage package is automatically uploaded to the [continuous release page](https://github.com/aferrero2707/gimp-appimage/releases/tag/continuous).

 # Included GIMP plug-ins

-The AppImages package comes with few useful plug-ins:
+The full-featured AppImages package comes with few useful plug-ins:
 * [Resynthesizer](http://registry.gimp.org/node/25219) - texture synthesis
 * [Liquid rescale](http://liquidrescale.wikidot.com/) - content-aware image resizing based on seam carving
 * [NUfraw](https://sourceforge.net/projects/nufraw/) - RAW image processing